ericlbarreto/webscraping-fundamentus/README.md

-Run the "main" code and you will have as output a table with the best results according to your filter, if you want to change the strategic filter just change the strategy variable inside the "main" code.
+Run the "main" code and you will have as output a table with the best results according to your filter, if you want to change the strategic filter just change the strategy variable inside the "main.py" code.

 ## 📚 New learnings
 - Uso da biblioteca Requests para coletar dados HTML do site e utilizar tais dados de forma funcional para o python (parsing).